Best Ways to Use Pears in Cooking

 • Baking: Pears are fantastic in pies, tarts, or cakes.
 Their natural sweetness and moisture make them ideal for baked goods, though you may want to peel them depending on the texture you’re aiming for in your final dish.

 • Poaching: Poached pears are an elegant choice for desserts or as a topping for yogurt or oatmeal.
 Gently cooking them in a spiced syrup or wine makes them tender and flavorful.
-Peeling them is recommended for a smoother texture, though it’s a personal choice depending on the dish.
+Peeling is recommended for a smoother texture, though it’s a personal choice depending on the dish.

 • Salads: Fresh pear slices add crunch and sweetness to salads.
 Pair them with arugula, blue cheese, or walnuts for a balance of flavors.
 If you’re concerned about the pear’s skin being too tough or chewy, peel it before adding to the salad.